sanjayjoker7/SkillCraft_Technology_Internship/README.md

 4) Insights and Conclusion

 This project includes data cleaning, exploratory analysis, and visualizations such as bar charts, histograms, and pie charts.

+Task-2
+perform data cleaning and exploratory data analysis (EDA) on your Titanic dataset.
+This includes:

+1)Loading the dataset
+2)Checking for missing values and handling them 3)Exploring data distributions and summary statistics 4)Visualizing relationships between variables 5)Identifying patterns and trends